How can I negotiate a higher pay rate for a nanny job?

 Pong says it’s a learning process that gets easier, so she recommends practicing your negotiating skills in low-stakes situations, like when trying to get your kids to get ready for bed or when you’re given the wrong order at a restaurant.

-Consider other benefits to negotiate for as a nanny
+Consider other benefits you want to negotiate for as a nanny

 Downey says it’s a mistake to focus solely on your hourly rate since there are many other creative ways a family can compensate you.
 In case you can’t nab the rate you want, be prepared with a list of other benefits you can negotiate for to add to your employment package or nanny contract.
 This may include: